Office of Admissions

 - Three academic references or letters of recommendation.
 If you graduated more than two years ago, professional references are acceptable.

-- For those applying to MPA programs: Please describe, in an essay of no more than 500 words, how your undergraduate studies and your personal, volunteer service and/or employment experience prepare you for study and future employment in fields of public service.
+- For those applying to MPA programs: Please describe, in a well-developed essay of between 300 and 500 words, how your undergraduate studies; your volunteer, public, and military service, and your employment prepare you for study and future employment in fields of public service.

 - For all other applicants: an essay of approximately 200-350 words indicating the reasons for pursuing graduate study with reference to career objectives.